Lombe's Mill: The silk throwing process

 Silk is a naturally produced fibre obtained from many species of the silk moth.
 In 1700 the favoured silk was produced by a moth (Bombyx mori), that spun a cocoon to protect the larvae.
 The larvae fed on mulberry leaves grown in Italy.
 Silk fibres from the Bombyx mori silkworm have a triangular cross section with rounded corners, 5–10 μm wide.
 The silk is a protein, fibroin, that was cemented in place by the use of gum, another protein, sericin.
 The cocoons were harvested and placed in troughs of hot water to dissolve the gum and allowed the single thread to be wound into a skein.
 The skeins were placed into bales and taken to the mill for processing.
 Three sorts of yarn could be produced: no-twist which was suitable for weft, tram that had received a slight twist making it easier to handle, and organzine which had a greater twist and was suitable for use as warp.
 Reeling is the industrial process where silk that has been wound into skeins, is cleaned, receives a twist and is wound onto bobbins.
 Silk throwing is the process where the thread from the bobbins is twisted again to form tram and or organzine.
 The yarn is twisted together into threads, in a process known as doubling.
 Colloquially silk throwing can be used to refer to the whole process: reeling, throwing and doubling.

 In 1700, Italians were the most technologically advanced throwsters in Europe and had developed two machines capable of winding the silk onto bobbins while putting a twist in the thread.
 They called the throwing machine, a filatoio, and the doubler, a torcitoio.
 There is an illustration of a circular handpowered throwing machine drawn in 1487 with 32 spindles.
 The first evidence of an externally powered filatoio comes from the thirteenth century, and the earliest illustration from around 1500.
 Filatorios and torcitoios contained parallel circular frames that revolved round each other on a central axis.
 The speed of the relative rotation determined the twist.
 Silk would only co-operate in the process if the temperature and humidity were high, in Italy the temperature was elevated by sunlight but in Derby the mill had to be heated, and the heat evenly distributed.

 Today

 The Derby Silk Mill built on the foundations of Lombe's Mill.

-The mill passed through several owners and has been rebuilt several times, but the modified structure is extant and has been restored to house the Derby Silk Mill.
+The mill passed through several owners and has been rebuilt several times, but the modified structure is extant and has been restored to house the Derby Silk Mill, a museum of industry and history.
 There is a Bas relief sculpture of John Lombe at the nearby Exeter Bridge.